 Writing samples

-, we need to encode them as a signed 8-bit integer.
+, we need to encode them as signed 8-bit integers.
 The format accepted by the program is alternating 8-bit signed I and Q samples.

 import struct, os